What Are the Requirements to Become a Notary? A Guide

 So, you’re curious about what goes into becoming a notary?
-I get it.
 It’s a pretty cool gig.
 You get to help people make their documents all official and stuff.
 But before a notary starts stamping and signing away, there are a few things they need to do.
-I’ll explain what are the requirements to become a notary, step by step.
+We’ll explain what are the requirements to become a notary, step by step.
 It’s not as complicated as you might think.
 Ready to learn?
 Let’s do this.

 What Are the Requirements to Become a Notary?

 So, you’re wondering about the requirements to become a notary public.
-As someone who’s been through the process myself, I can tell you it’s a rewarding way to serve your community and add a valuable skill to your resume.
-But before you can start stamping documents and taking oaths, there are some important notary requirements you’ll need to meet.
+Before you can start stamping documents and taking oaths, there are some important notary requirements you’ll need to meet.
 These vary by state, but generally include:

 Age and Residency Requirements